nht383/AssetStudio/AssetStudioCLI/ReadMe.md

   --not-restore-extension       (Flag) If specified, AssetStudio will not try to use/restore original TextAsset
                                 extension name, and will just export all TextAssets with the ".txt" extension

+  --avoid-typetree-loading      (Flag) If specified, AssetStudio will not try to parse assets at load time
+                                using their type tree

   --load-all                    (Flag) If specified, AssetStudio will load assets of all types
                                 (Only for Dump, Info and ExportRaw modes)